In this article:

 - Enter a name or description for the dividend:

-If you chose Constant amount, indicate the amount of the dividend and how often you will issue it:
+If you chose Constant amount, indicate the amount of the dividend, whether you will issue it monthly or yearly, and when the dividend will start:

-If you chose Varying amounts over time, enter the amount you want to distribute in each specific month, and total distributions for the next two fiscal years:
+If you chose Varying amounts over time, enter the amounts you want to distribute in the months you'd like to distribute them:

 Editing a dividend